Chenfei-Zhu/starter-hugo-academic/content/project/example/index.md

 slides: ""
 ---

 Hyperparameter tuning is critical for the performance of deep learning models.
 However, a noticeable limitation is the high computational cost of hyperparameters searching for complex models or for large datasets, which makes the tuning process highly inefficient.
 In this project, we proposed a method to efficiently optimize the parameters of a CNN network without human intervention.
-The CNN network is designed to track the position of human hands in Parkinson hand tapping exam proposed by the International Parkinson and Movement Disorder Society.
-The main contributions of the project are as follows:
+The CNN network is designed to track the position of human hands in Parkinson's finger tapping test proposed by the Movement Disorder Society.
+The main work of the project includes:

 • Collected and labeled about 18k images of people performing the finger tapping exam, each image contains a human hand and was labeled by four key points.